 An affiliate of Wells Fargo Securities, LLC, an underwriter in this offering, is the lender under our master repurchase funding facility with Wells Fargo Bank, National Association (the "Wells Fargo Facility").
 An affiliate of Morgan Stanley & Co.
 LLC, an underwriter in this offering, is the lender under our master repurchase funding facility with Morgan Stanley Bank, N.A. (the "Morgan Stanley Facility").
-We may use a portion of the net proceeds of this offering to repay amounts outstanding under the Wells Fargo Facility and the Morgan Stanley Facility.
-As such, affiliates of Wells Fargo Securities, LLC or Morgan Stanley & Co.
-LLC may receive a portion of the net proceeds of this offering, to the extent the Wells Fargo Facility or Morgan Stanley Facility are repaid.
+An affiliate of Citigroup Global Markets Inc., an underwriter in this offering, is the lender under our master repurchase facility with Citibank, N.A. (the "Citibank Facility").
+We may use a portion of the net proceeds of this offering to repay amounts outstanding under the Wells Fargo Facility, the Morgan Stanley Facility and/or the Citibank Facility.
+As such, affiliates of Wells Fargo Securities, LLC, Morgan Stanley & Co.
+LLC or Citigroup Global Markets Inc. may receive a portion of the net proceeds of this offering, to the extent the Wells Fargo Facility, Morgan Stanley Facility and/or the Citibank Facility, Morgan Stanley Facility and/or the Citibank Facility, Morgan Stanley Facility and/or the Citibank Facility.
 See "Use of Proceeds."